After-Shock/Cloudbox-wiki/Downloading-Cloudbox.md

 su seed
 ```

-_Note: You may use another user name other than `seed`.
+_Note 1: You may use another user name other than `seed`.
 Simply set that as your preferred user name in [[settings.yml|Configuring Settings]] and replace all mentions of `seed` in the wiki with your user name._

+_Note 2: If you decide to change your username after Cloudbox install, you will need to update the service.d files with your new username/group, see [[FAQ|FAQ#dont-see-your-google-drive-files-in-mntplexdrive]]_

 ### 2. Install Prerequisites  ####